qcif/daff-biosecurity-wf2/.github/ISSUE_TEMPLATE/bug_workflow.md

 about: |
   You found a bug in the HTML report, like something is rendering incorrectly or inconsistently.
-title: '[BUG] Report a bug in the HTML report'
+title: 'Report a bug in the HTML report'
 labels: bug
 assignees: 'neoformit'